Power on Trial: Mei details bribes from Singh

 “By that time,” Mei answered, “no.”

-Kevin Keating, Mangano’s lawyer, kicked off the defense cross examination of Mei Tuesday morning, by attempting to put distance between the former county executive and the workings of Oyster Bay.
+Kevin Keating, Edward Mangano’s lawyer, kicked off the defense cross-examination of Mei Tuesday morning, by attempting to put distance between the former county executive and the workings of Oyster Bay.

 And by pressing Mei about a recorded conversation he had with Singh while wearing a wire for the Federal Bureau of Investigation.